digidotcom/idigi-java-monitor-api/README.md

        <location>Monitor/1234</location>
     </result>

-Next, use the iDigi Monitor client to process messages received from that monitor.
+Next, use the client to process messages received from that monitor.

     int monitorId = 1234;
     MonitorClientFactory factory = ...; // see implementations